-9. NOTING that there has been tracking and review of the implementation of Resolution X.22 since 2008; ALSO NOTING that Resolution XIV.18 expresses concern that waterbird population estimates have not been updated since 2012; and FURTHER NOTING the proposal of the Scientific and Technical Review Panel on resourcing and implementing of waterbird population estimates;
+10. WELCOMING the establishment of the Waterbird Estimates Partnership in [Resolution XV.xx] to facilitate the necessary and timely updates of the global waterbird population estimates;

+11. ACKNOWLEDGING the economic, social and environmental cost of wetland loss and degradation, and the opportunities to increase funding, from all sources, for wetland conservation and restoration (Global Wetland Outlook, in press);

-10. ACKNOWLEDGING that EAAFP MOP11, held in Australia in 2023, adopted Decision 10 on creation of a Youth Task Force, which supported the implementation of Resolution XIV.12 on Strengthening Ramsar connections through youth;
+12. ACKNOWLEDGING that EAAFP MOP11, held in Australia in 2023, adopted Decision 10 on creation of a Youth Task Force, which recognised the implementation of Resolution XIV.12 on Strengthening Ramsar connections through youth; ALSO ACKNOWLEDGING that a Flyway University Alliance for Science and Education for flyway conservation and restoration calling for a joint science programme ;NOTING such initiatives contribute to youth engagement in flyway conservation and restoration;

-11. WELCOMING that fact that the People’s Republic of China adopted the National Action Plan on Conservation and Restoration of Migratory Bird Flyways (2024-2030) covering four flyways across the country, initiated a Flyway University Alliance for Science and Education for flyway conservation and restoration calling for a joint science programme, and hosted the first EAAFP Flyway Science Symposium in 2024; and NOTING such a national action plan, alliance and symposium provide essential supports to science-based flyway scale conservation through collaboration in monitoring and research at both national and international level; and (China invites more partners of EAAFP to add their national practices.)

-12. CONCERNED that national actions, such as national migratory waterbird census and wetland habitat inventory, conservation and restoration planning, national flyway site networking, engagement of national focal points, etc., are the foundation for international conservation of the Flyway; and that it still need to be strengthened to implement Resolution X.22 and the EAAFP Strategic Plan;

 THE CONFERENCE OF THE CONTRACTING PARTIES

-13. AFFIRMS that conservation and restoration of the East Asian-Australasian Flyway (EAAF), the most endangered migratory bird flyway, are urgent and significant for implementation of the Convention and revising the trend of global biodiversity loss and degradation, as well as for human wellbeing around migratory waterbird habitat wetlands;
+13. REAFFIRMS that the urgent need for national action for migratory waterbirds through implementation of Resolution X.22 in synergy with relevant flyway frameworks as significant for implementation of the Convention and revising the trend of global biodiversity loss and degradation, as well as for human wellbeing around migratory waterbird habitat wetlands;

-14. INVITES non-partner Contracting Parties in the EAAF to join the East Asian-Australasian Flyway Prtnership (EAAFP);
+14. INVITES non-member Contracting Parties join membership and engage with initiatives in their flyway at national level, including the EAAFP; ALSO INVITES Contracting Parties of the Convention on Wetlands to build connection with the Convention on Migratory Species, especially its Flyways Working Group, and take synchronized and complementary actions to conserve migratory waterbirds;

-15. ENCOURAGES Contracting Parties and other governments in the EAAF to conduct migratory waterbird census and/or waterbird population estimates, to conduct wetland habitat inventory when capable, and to review flyway conservation status at national level;
+14. ENCOURAGES Contracting Parties and other governments to conduct migratory waterbird census and/or waterbird population estimates, with wetland habitat assessment when capable, ensuring this data is incorporated into the data collated by the Waterbird Estimate Partnership to inform the management of critical flyway sites and review of flyway conservation status at national level;

-16. STRONGLY ENCOURAGES Contracting Parties and other governments in the EAAF to develop a National Action Plan on Conservation and Restoration of Migratory Birds Flyway, with Single Endangered Species Conservation Plans for each endangered species, and policy on wise use of associated resources;
+15. INVITES Contracting Parties and other governments to develop a National Action/Implementation Plan on Conservation and Restoration of Migratory Waterbird Flyways, particularly critical wetland flyway sites;

-17. CALLING ON Contracting Parties to establish a National Flyway Partnership including with participative and inclusive national stakeholder coordination mechanisms and a national flyway site network, including partnership of multi-site complex that are adjacent to each other as well as sistership of sites that are used as different life cycle habitats by waterbirds;
+16. CALLING ON Contracting Parties to establish and strengthen a National Flyway Partnership including with participative and inclusive national stakeholder coordination mechanisms and a national flyway site network;

-18. ALSO ENCOURAGES Contracting Parties and other governments in the EAAF to support future flyway Conservation Status Reports;
+17. ALSO ENCOURAGES Contracting Parties and other governments to support future flyway Conservation Status Reports;

-19. INVITES Contracting Parties and other governments in the EAAF to support the EAAFP and the implementation of its Strategic Plan through volunteering funding, personnel, data and information, technology and equipment, and other in-kind resources;
+18. INVITES Contracting Parties and other governments to support their flyway initiatives and the implementation of their Flyway Strategic Plans and consider provisions for technical and financial support, and capacity building to least developed countries on voluntary basis and mutually agreed terms;

-20. ALSO INVITES Contracting Parties and other governments in the EAAF to join the Youth Task Force; and INVITES global universities and institutes that are relevant to migratory bird flyway science and technology to join the EAAFP Flyway University Alliance and promote joint scientific research, shared education and training for youth, and networking of field observatories and laboratories;
+19. INVITES Contracting Parties and other governments in the EAAF to join the Youth Task Force; and INVITES global universities and institutes that are relevant to migratory bird flyway science and technology to join the EAAFP Flyway University Alliance and promote joint scientific research, shared education and training for youth, and networking of field observatories and laboratories;